Let’s be frank, the demographical data we hold about our readers suggests that if you are reading this now then you are pretty damned lucky.

 If you are going backpacking, or on any kind of adventure trip then it may be wise to avoid straight-laced insurers and instead go straight to the backpacker insurance specialists like World Nomad.
 Yes, they are more expensive but you are paying for the expertise and paying to make sure your exact trip is actually properly covered.

 Additionally, if you travel with any expensive or specialist gear (be it a laptop, camera or skis) then you may need to insure it separately.
+You might also want to look at the travel insurance companies for staying in a hostel if that will be your primary accommodation type too.

 How Much Travel Insurance Do I Need?